From nonisothermal BGK to Euler Maxwellians via relative entropy: Abstract

 \section{Abstract}

-We study the hydrodynamic limit of the nonisothermal BGK model toward smooth Euler Maxwellians.
-For a prescribed smooth Euler solution, we derive a relative entropy stability estimate between a BGK solution and the associated Maxwellian.
-The main new ingredient is the control of an additional velocity-cubic term in the relative entropy identity.
-Under a uniform sixth velocity-moment bound and suitable bounds on the BGK macroscopic quantities, we obtain a uniform-in-time relative entropy estimate.
-For well-prepared initial data, this yields strong $L^1$ convergence of the BGK solution and the local Maxwellians to the target Euler Maxwellian, together with convergence of the associated macroscopic quantities.
+We study the hydrodynamic limit of the nonisothermal BGK model toward Euler Maxwellians.
+For a prescribed sufficiently smooth Euler solution, we use relative entropy to compare a BGK solution with the corresponding Euler Maxwellian.
+The result is conditional: for BGK solutions satisfying a uniform sixth velocity-moment bound and uniform $L^\infty$ bounds on their macroscopic velocity, temperature, and inverse temperature, we obtain a stability estimate uniform in time.
+The key new ingredient is the control of an additional velocity-cubic term in the relative entropy identity.
+For well-prepared initial data, this yields strong $L^1$ convergence of the BGK solution and its local Maxwellians to the target Euler Maxwellian, together with convergence of the associated macroscopic quantities.